 Bass have to eat 10 lbs. of food to gain 1 lb. of body weight.
 This means that if a bass eats 1,000 1 inch fish, it will only grow a single pound.

 8.)
-Just like all fish, bass are ectothermic (cold-blooded).
+Just like other fish, bass are ectothermic (cold-blooded).

 9.)
 Bass see in color and also have eyes like us humans (retina, cornea, & pupil).
 However their eyes are rounder than ours to allow the light refraction which happens underwater.